Welcome to Junior Blind's new Children's Residential Program (CRP).

-Residents of CRP benefit from access to on-site amenities, such as a 24 hr. staffed medical office, Junior Blind's Special Education School, Mattel Park playground, fitness room and gymnasium, swimming pool, bowling alley and music room.
+The Children's Residential Program is located on our secure, eight-acre campus and offers residents access to a 24 hr. staffed medical office, playground, fitness room and gymnasium, athletic fields, swimming pool, bowling alley and music room.

-At Junior Blind, we value families first, which means that we offer a variety of services that encourage our residents and their families to maintain strong family relationships.
-Families are invited to visit residents frequently, participate in our support groups and attend family camp sessions at our Camp Bloomfield in Malibu, CA.
+At Junior Blind, we offer a variety of services and supports that encourage our residents and their families to maintain strong family relationships.
+A family-friendly environment promotes the involvement of family members in a variety of treatment and programmatic opportunities.

 Who We Serve

-Junior Blind's Children's Residential Program is home to children and youth, ages 5 to 21, who have varying levels of developmental, medical, physical and behavioral challenges, including, but not limited to:
+Junior Blind's Children's Residential Program provides dynamic, multi-dimensional treatment and support to children and youth, ages 10 to 18, who have varying levels of developmental, medical, physical and behavioral challenges, including, but not limited to: